ARM-software/arm-trusted-firmware/docs/secure-partition-manager-design.rst

 To enable SPM support in TF-A, the source code must be compiled with the build flag ``ENABLE_SPM=1``.
-On Arm platforms the build option ``ARM_BL31_IN_DRAM`` can be used to select the location of BL31, both SRAM and DRAM are supported.
+On Arm platforms the build option ``ARM_BL31_IN_DRAM`` must be set to 1.
 Also, the location of the binary that contains the BL32 image (``BL32=path/to/image.bin``) must be specified.

 First, build the Standalone MM Secure Partition.
 To build it, refer to the